- 1 INTRODUCTION

 - Decrease In Supply: Price Of Related Goods.

-In Europe, there was a decrease in supply for butter causing a leftward shift in the supply curve of butter this was due to a variety of reasons the producers found it more profitable to export cheese rather than to sell butter.
+In Europe, there was a decrease in the supply of butter causing a leftward shift in the supply curve of butter this was due to a variety of reasons the producers found it more profitable to export cheese rather than to sell butter.

 When there is a simultaneous increase in demand and a decrease in the supply of a product according to the magnitude of changes three cases can take place.